Create Your First App (Fire Tablets)

 To edit the Hello message in the app:

-- Change the hello_world string to
+- Change the dummy_content string to

 You are now ready to run your Hello Fire app.
 For information about configuring your Fire tablet to run your app, see Connect to Fire Tablet through ADB (Fire Tablets).